When looking at New York vs London what are the key differences?

 Also, we enjoy London’s vast history and melting-pot status that rivals New York’s heritage of immigrants ‘making it.’

 We love London and New York equally, but if we chose one spot to live, it has to be London.
+But when it comes to a city break, then we’d have to say New York.

 If you are thinking of traveling to England for the first time, why not try visiting one of the major cities to make a well-rounded comparison?

-This post contains affiliate links, meaning, if you click through and make a purchase or sign up for a program, we may earn a commission.
+Dear responsible traveler: This post may contain affiliate links, which means, if you click through and make a purchase, book a tour or a hotel, we may earn a small commission.
 This is at no additional cost to you.
+Your support means a lot and helps us to maintain the quality of this site.